Hierarchyj/Hierarchyj/README.md

   <p align="center">Sociopathy & psychopathy inflicts a negative impact on how I interact with sensitive individuals.
 Be cognizant of my tendency to almost never be profound nor prudent.
-  If  I  don't  take  accountability for  my  actions  please  hide  me  ok
+  If I don't take accountability for my actions then suck it up you had it coming .

  <p align="center">ill update straw bcz it initially looked so ass(maybe)